syncfusion-content/wpf-docs/wpf/Tile-View/Minimize-TileViewItem.md

 ## Change minimized TileViewItem content

-By deafult, `TileViewItem.Content` property values displayed as `TileViewItem` content on minimized state.
+By default, `TileViewItem.Content` property values displayed as `TileViewItem` content on minimized state.
 If you want to change the content of the `TileViewItem` on minimized state, use the [MinimizedItemContent](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewItem~MinimizedItemContent.html) property.
 The default value of `MinimizedItemContent` property is `null`.

 {% tabs %}
 {% highlight XAML %}